Kgo222/ClassroomClarity/notebooks/team/README.md

-This notebook containes the united work of the group
+This notebook contains the united work of the group